Madi Teeuws Flaunts Assets In Crop Top & Thong Panties

 The post was a collection of five pictures that featured Madi striking several poses.
 She explained that the photos were from a “test” shoot.
 A few photos caught her standing up while others saw her posing near a sofa.

 In three of the pictures, Madi stood next to a beige curtain.
-The first snapshot saw her from a side angle as she looked over her shoulder at the lens.
-She held the curtain in her hands while arching her back and showing off her derrière and shapely thighs.
+The first snapshot saw her from an angle as she looked over her shoulder at the lens.
+She held the fabric in her hands while arching her back and showing off her derrière and shapely thighs.

 Another photo showed the blond model from another side angle as she gazed seductively at the camera.
 She held the curtain while standing with one leg forward, showing off the sexy curve of her booty.